sergepilipchuk/maui-mvvm-app/Readme.md

 ## Requirements

 Register your DevExpress NuGet Feed within Visual Studio to restore packages used in this solution.
-Review the following article for additional information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).
+Refer to the following article for additional information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).

 Watch the following YouTube video to get started with DevExpress .NET MAUI controls: [Setting up a .NET MAUI Project](https://www.youtube.com/watch?v=juJvl5UicIQ).

 ## What's in This Repository

-This repository demonstrates basic features included in the **DevExpress MAUI MVVM Library**.
+This repository demonstrates the following basic features included in the **DevExpress MAUI MVVM Library**:

 * [Dispatcher](./CS/Modules/DispatcherDemo/DispatcherDemoViewModel.cs/)
 * [Navigation Service](./CS/Modules/NavigationServiceDemo/NavigationServiceDemoViewModel.cs/)